sforshee/sforshee.github.io/_drafts/ubiquiti-edgerouter-lite-setup-part-1-the-basics.markdown

 # Backing Up and Restoring Your Configuration

-Once you have something that's working it's important to backp the configuration file.
+Once you have something that's working it's important to back up the configuration file.
 It's possible to save the configuration to another host using the `save` command, but this is one case where I prefer to use the web UI.
 Once logged in, click on the _System_ button on the bottom of the screen, find the _Back Up Config_ section, and click the _Download_ button.
 The configuration can be restored from a backup here as well.

 The EdgeRouter supports revisioning of the configuration, but I prefer to just store revisions in my own git repository.
 More information about managing the config file can be found [here](https://help.ubnt.com/hc/en-us/articles/204960084-EdgeMAX-Manage-the-configuration-file).